PSHE & RSE

 Relationships and Sex Education (RSE)

 In September 2020 the teaching of Relationship Education became compulsory in primary schools, although many schools like Dundry have been teaching this for a while.
 It is important for children to be taught the building blocks of how to form healthy relationships.
-At Dundry we use Jigsaw to help us teach children about relationships in an age-appropriate way.
+At Dundry we use a scheme of learning called Jigsaw to help us teach children about relationships in an age-appropriate way.
 The Jigsaw scheme also introduces children to how their bodies are changing inside and out as they grow up, teaching children how to stay healthy and, as they progress into key stage 2, what to expect in puberty.

 Below links to two documents that you will find helpful: